 What is AzCopy

 AzCopy is a command-line utility that can copy data to or from an Azure storage accounts.
-The current version is AzCopy v10.2.1
+At the time of writing, the current version is AzCopy v10.2.1

 - Azure storage account

 - AWS account